DigitForge/forgeCalendar/README.md

 forgeCalendar
 =============

-A jquery calendar plugin used for day planning
+A jquery calendar plugin used for day planning.